Maran1947/localite/README.md

 # Localite

-Localite is an **AI-powered Go CLI** tool designed to empower developers by automating commit messages, streamlining workflows, and enhancing collaboration.
+Localite is an **AI-powered Go CLI** tool designed to empower developers by automating commit messages and managing local dev environment configurations.

----

 ## 🚀 Features